cankurttekin/PinIt-gnome-shell-extension/README.md

 <br><br>
 _~~Due to the limit on the GNOME Shell Version 45 & 46, only the 3 most recent notifications are shown per app, "so notifications can disappear before you have a chance to act on them"([blogs.gnome.org](https://blogs.gnome.org/shell-dev/2024/04/23/notifications-46-and-beyond/#A-single-messy-list)). <br> https://gitlab.gnome.org/GNOME/gnome-shell/blob/main/js/ui/messageTray.js#L563~~
-<br>With this [commit](https://github.com/cankurttekin/PinIt-Gnome-Extension/commit/5c51d91dbca739858022900b40600432e2194c09) extension creates custom source so you can send unlimited notifications on GNOME Shel 45 & 46._ <br>
+<br>With this [commit](https://github.com/cankurttekin/PinIt-Gnome-Extension/commit/5c51d91dbca739858022900b40600432e2194c09) extension creates custom source so you can send unlimited notifications on GNOME Shell 45 & 46 just like PinIt for older GNOME versions_ <br>

 ## Version